 After you have registered a domain name for your website, the next step is to set up a website hosting account with a reliable web hosting service provider.

 Your domain name needs to ”live” somewhere.
-This allows people to go online, type your domain address into their internet browser (or click on a link to your domain name on another website) and visit your website instead of seeing a “not available” error message on their screens …
+This allows people to go online, type your domain address into their internet browser (or click on a link to your domain name in someone else’s website) and view your web pages instead of seeing a “this website not available” screen …

 (Your domain has to live somewhere so people can find your website)

-Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) are made available online 24/7 to visitors worldwide …
+Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) remain online at all times to visitors worldwide …

 (Reliable webhosting keeps your website online 24/7 for users worldwide)

-Choosing a good and reliable hosting service, therefore, is vital to setting up your WordPress site.
+Choosing a good hosting service, therefore, is one of the most important steps in the process of setting up your WordPress site.

 The tutorials in this section cover the following: